 “research showed that red facilitates performance on tasks requiring high accuracy or detailed focus” Needed to have more detailed description of the study or the measures that were used.
 3. Tuvshinzaya Amarzaya (ta357@cornell.edu) graded question 3.

-3. a.
+Total 25 points = a(4) + b(6) + c(6) + d(9)

+(4pt) = 1pt for correct description of graph + 3 pts for explanation

-This graph indicates that over historical time the amount of energy needed to produce one calorie of food is increasing.
-This is important for environmental problems for several reasons.
+(1pt) This graph indicates that over historical time the amount of energy needed to produce one calorie of food is increasing.

+(3pts) This is important for environmental problems for several reasons.
 First, it indicates that the efficiency of technological innovations to produce food are dropping.
 Second, the trend suggests that eventually we will no longer be able to produce enough food because of the energy demands.
 Third, since most forms of energy produce adverse environmental impacts such as pollution, the increasing demand for energy use to provide food is likely to damage environmental quality.
 [Parallel argument could be made for global climate change since most energy production produces carbon dioxide and other gases that elevate global temperature.]

+(6pt) = 3pts for tying Malthus’ original proposition to graph + 3 pts for explaining how critiques of Malthus relates to graph

-b.
-This graph is consistent with Malthus’ concern that population growth will inevitably lead to serious problems such as famine, war, or disease.
+(3pts) This graph is consistent with Malthus’ concern that population growth will inevitably lead to serious problems such as famine, war, or disease.
 He argued that when population growth reaches carrying capacity, resources will no longer be insufficient to support a population.
 To put it differently, there are limits to growth and at some point resources cannot sustain the population.

-In terms of critiques of Malthus, when growth in surplus of various resources does not continue to expand at the same rate with population growth (point of diminishing returns), this signal is responded to by coming up with solutions to continue to allow for surplus to grow at the same rate.
+(3pts) In terms of critiques of Malthus, when growth in surplus of various resources does not continue to expand at the same rate with population growth (point of diminishing returns), this signal is responded to by coming up with solutions to continue to allow for surplus to grow at the same rate.
 Typically these solutions involve technology (technological fix).
 This graph challenges the efficacy of technological solutions because it suggests no matter what kind of technological solutions we create, eventually we are simply going to run out of energy.
 This graph refutes the critique of Malthus that he ignored human ingenuity/creativity to think our way out of the dilemma of carrying capacity.

-Some students may draw something like this graph to help explain their answer.
-Not required but certainly fine to include.
-Carrying capacity is at the top of the curve.
-Diminishing returns is to the left of carrying capacity indicating the point at which the slope of the line begins to lessen (first bend to left of highest point).

 Tuvshinzaya If you want to remove above that is fine but then you should remove the carrying capacity diagram below: